taythebot/cypher/README.md

 **I am not responsible for your usage.
 Use at your own risk**

 ## Features
+* Randomly generated 32 character password
 * Uses AES-256-CBC encryption
 * Uses Scrypt to derive encryption key (Slows down bruteforce attacks)
-* OTP support for two factor authentication
+* OTP support for two factor authentication (OTP Secret is encrypted)
 * Calls garbage collector to clear memory after decryption (Protects against memory dump attacks)
 * Works with Vercel's pkg to compile into executable (Use `--options expose_gc` when building)